 Compassion.
 NVC offers the view that you have never done anything “wrong”; only attempted strategies that were clumsy, ineffective, or had costs.
 You were always doing the best you could at the time, given where you were and what you had available to you then.
 Having compassion and forgiveness towards yourself releases the suffering of guilt and regret.
 It also gives you a roadmap for repair and reconciliation, through acknowledging your costly strategies, connecting with the needs you were trying to meet, and hearing what needs are alive now.

 Translating jackals.
 We all have negative or critical inner voices.
 NVC gives you the tools to translate them into needs and feelings, so you can understand the purpose of the voices and meet them.
 For example, “I’m such an idiot!” might turn out to be, “I’m feeling very frustrated because I’m needing competence and efficiency!”.
 Then you might make a request of yourself: “I’m going to call someone and get some help with this.”.
 Turning judgements into clear needs and feelings empowers you to do something differently–to engage in better strategies that meet more needs.

-NVC offers immense clarity on why suffering happens and deeply practical skills for interacting differently with yourself and others.
-I highly recommend it.
+I like NVC because it offers immense clarity on why suffering happens and deeply practical skills for interacting differently with yourself and others.

 Marshall’s book Nonviolent Communication: A Language of Life will give you the basics.

 My teacher LaShelle Charde has a large archive of newsletters that cover many aspects of NVC consciousness, especially in relationships.